jenagansivakumar/full-stack-ai-cms/README.md

 This project is a content management system with AI-enhanced features, allowing for CRUD operations, automated tagging using OpenAI, and content recommendations.
-It’s fully containerized using Docker for ease of deployment.
+It’s fully containerised using Docker for ease of deployment.